An open house is an essential aspect of any property investment — and for obvious reasons.

 Consider the benefits and losses of hosting open houses.

-On the one hand, open houses attract uninformed individuals that may end up buying the house.
+On the one hand, open houses attract uninformed individuals who may buy the house.
 On the other hand, the statistical percentage of houses sold through these events is low — about 4 percent.

 The bottom line open houses are now old-fashioned.
 Rather than walk into a stranger’s house, people now rely on virtual tours or online research.